-My current research focuses on the political economy of development.
-I use a combination of economic theory and empirical methods, utilizing both contemporary and historical data.
+My current research focuses on the political economy of migration and local development.
+I use a combination of economic theory and empirical methods, including economic history.

-At the moment, I'm interested in the urban and regional effects of forced migration, as well as how institutions and culture interact with economic geography.
+At the moment, I'm interested in the regional effects of forced migration and the economic roots of religious participation.